girlscript/winter-of-contributing/Web_Development/Javascript/JSON/JSON.md

  </students>
  <p>Here we can see that JSON is more precise, shorter and faster than XML.<br>
- To conclude that we use JSON industry wide to provide faster and more reliable way to transfer data from a server to different languages software.
+ To conclude that we use JSON industry wide to provide faster and more reliable way to transfer data from a server to different languages software.<br>
+XML is much more difficult to parse than JSON.<br>
+JSON is parsed into a ready-to-use JavaScript object.<br>

  </p>